 An average sized family of 4 would have to replace their air conditioning filter more frequently than a single person.

-If it’s a full-time residence with more than a single occupant, it’s not recommended you go longer than 90 days without replacing your air conditioning filter.
+For a full-time residence with more than a single occupant, it’s not recommended you go longer than 90 days without replacing your air conditioning filter.

 If the residence is a vacation home where you don’t use the system as much, you could even change the filter every few months.